fatfish-lab/aquarium-documentation/src/web/applications/projectsettings.md

 > [!warning]
 > On big projects, to keep high performances, we recommend to only use Organisation or User group permissions.

+## Templates

+From this tab you can manage the [templates](../items/template.md) of the project.

+You can create new templates and edit them using the [Template editor](./templateeditor.md) application.

 ## Shortcuts

 When you use the [Aquarium Studio interface](../introduction/studio.md), you can add shortcuts to the [dock](../introduction/studio.md#dock).